RavensbourneWebMedia/Web-development-workshop/sessions/week-02.md

 ![](https://raw.githubusercontent.com/RavensbourneWebMedia/WEB14104/master/sessions/assets/git-pull.png)

-If there's a number over the *Pull button* it means that you need to pull those changes before you can push yours.
+If there's a number over the *Pull button* you should pull those *remote* changes into your *Working Copy* (and possibly sort out conflicts before you can push your changes).

 ### Pull request